jirihofman/lerna-poc/app/packages/snap/README.md

 lerna publish patch --conventional-commits
 ```
 Important note: never commit your Personal Access Token into codebase.
 The token gets deleted.
+If this happen, GitHub will send you an email with this subject: `[GitHub] GitHub access token found in commit`.

-Example
+**Example**
 ```sh
 lerna publish patch --conventional-commits info cli using local version of lerna